Rinrodan/HanaBustillos.com/content/blog/timothy-letters-two.md

 [1 Timothy 1:16][verse]

-&nbsp; &nbsp; Just as Paul was “foremost” in the early church - the one who was displaying his life as an example to others, as mothers, we are often foremost in our child’s life.
+&nbsp; &nbsp; Just as Paul was "foremost" in the early church - the one who was displaying his life as an example to others, as mothers, we are often foremost in our child’s life.
 This is true in the early years and later on.
 Even when they get older and start finding (and pushing for) more independence from us, our influence on them can not be overstated.

 ## Modeling our Relationship with God